funcoding7/web-embedding-query-app/README.md

 2. Using cURL
 You can also interact with the API directly from your terminal using cURL.

+Open cmd application and run the following commands

 Testing the /url-parser Endpoint:
 Run the following cURL command in your terminal: